-- Critical concepts of high-quality CPR - The American Heart Association Chain of Survival

-- 1-Rescuer CPR and AED for adult, child and infant - 2-Rescuer CPR and AED for adult, child and infant - Differences between adult, child and infant rescue techniques - Bag-mask techniques for adult, child and infant - Rescue breathing for adult, child and infant - Relief of choking for adult, child and infant - CPR with an advanced airway - 7.
-Evidence of Current Health Insurance: All nursing students must submit proof of continuous comprehensive health insurance on a yearly basis.
-Please note that the name on the health insurance must match the student's name. - 8.
-A signed HIPAA-FERPA authorization must be uploaded to Castle Branch by the start of the first quarter.
-This form must be signed in order for the School of Nursing to release any student health information related to clinical requirements to clinical sites. - 9.
-Blood Borne Pathogens Exposure training must be completed online prior to the first clinical day.
-The training can be found at go.depaul.edu/bbp. - 10.
-A signed Acknowledgement of Mandated Report Status must be uploaded to Castle Branch, indicating that the student understands that while in the clinical setting, the student becomes a mandated reporter under the Abused and Neglected Child Reporting Act. - 11.
-Criminal Background Check: Nursing students must submit to a criminal background check via Castle Branch prior to their initial clinical experience.
+- Critical concepts of high-quality CPR - The American Heart Association Chain of Survival - 1-Rescuer CPR and AED for adult, child and infant - 2-Rescuer CPR and AED for adult, child and infant - Differences between adult, child and infant rescue techniques - Bag-mask techniques for adult, child and infant - Rescue breathing for adult, child and infant - Relief of choking for adult, child and infant - CPR with an advanced airway

+8. Evidence of Current Health Insurance: All nursing students must submit proof of continuous comprehensive health insurance on a yearly basis.
+Please note that the name on the health insurance must match the student's name.

+9. A signed HIPAA-FERPA authorization must be uploaded to Castle Branch by the start of the first quarter.
+This form must be signed for the School of Nursing to release any student health information related to clinical requirements to clinical sites.

+10. Blood Borne Pathogens Exposure training must be completed online prior to the first clinical day.
+The training can be found here.

+11. COVID-19 requires a vaccination series to be completed.
+Upload proof of a vaccination series and include any boosters you may have received.

+12. A signed Acknowledgement of Mandated Report Status must be uploaded to Castle Branch, indicating that the student understands that while in the clinical setting, the student becomes a mandated reporter under the Abused and Neglected Child Reporting Act.

+13. Criminal Background Check: Nursing students must submit to a criminal background check via Castle Branch prior to their initial clinical experience.
 Criminal background checks must be completed by August 1st for Fall Quarter or December 1st for Winter Quarter and will remain in effect unless: a.) a clinical agency determines it necessary to require more frequent or more detailed background checks, b) OR a nursing student interrupts his/her program of study for one quarter or longer.
 In the above cases, it is mandatory for the student to have another criminal background check performed.